x12q/kotlin-randomizer/README.md

 Therefore, it's best to use `@Randomizable` to customize constructor picking behavior.

 Nevertheless, if users choose to use `RandomConfig` instead for whatever reason, here is how to do it.
+But keep in mid that it is not safe to do this.

 ```kotlin
 class YourRandomConfig () : RandomConfig {